RAPTOR RESEARCH TEAM

 Methods Used and Skills Taught

 The methods and techniques that our volunteers and interns actively learn in this team, under the leadership and supervision of our raptor research coordinator, include points counts of perched and flying raptors, call- and visual-based identification of species (including when soaring), unbounded line transects, camera traps, mist-netting with call-back and banding, baited bal-chatri traps, baited bow nets, Verbail traps, GPS tracking devices with GIS-based analysis of raptor movement data, and finally plot-based vegetation and habitat sampling.
 Time will also be spent caring for live bait species, such as rodents and chickens.
-Data analysis and visualisation programs that we use and teach, include R, SPSS, Estimates, and QGIS.
-Click here for more details about this program.
+Data analysis and visualisation programs that we use include R, SPSS, Estimates, and QGIS.

 (Left) A White-browed hawk (Leucopternis kuhli) temporarily captured using a mist net.